TheMEMOLab/Bio326-NMBU/Doc/01_Quality_Control_And_Assembly.md

 module load parallel/20240322-GCCcore-13.2.0
 ```

-- Then run both NanoPlot and Chopper at the same time using half of the cpus for one task and other half for the second one:
+- Then run both NanoPlot and Chopper at the same time using 9 of the cpus for one task and one for the second one:

 ```
 parallel --jobs 2 ::: \